emer/axon/README.md

 }
 ```

 For every cycle of activation updating, we compute the excitatory input conductance `Ge`, then compute inhibition `Gi` based on average `Ge` and `Act` (from previous cycle), then compute the `Act` based on those conductances.
 The equations below are not shown in computational order but rather conceptual order for greater clarity.
-All of the relevant parameters are in the `leabra.Layer.Act` and `Inhib` fields, which are of type `ActParams` and `InhibParams` -- in this Go version, the parameters have been organized functionally, not structurally, into three categories.
+All of the relevant parameters are in the `axon.Layer.Act` and `Inhib` fields, which are of type `ActParams` and `InhibParams` -- in this Go version, the parameters have been organized functionally, not structurally, into three categories.

 * `Ge` excitatory conductance is actually computed using a highly efficient delta-sender-activation based algorithm, which only does the expensive multiplication of activations * weights when the sending activation changes by a given amount (`OptThreshParams.Delta`).
 However, conceptually, the conductance is given by this equation:
     + `GeRaw += Sum_(recv) Prjn.GScale * Send.Act * Wt`